Alterrell Interactive Fast Food Fast Food's Hidden Sodium Tax

 Data as Dignity — Alterrell Interactive editorial framework

-Wealthy districts have three times as many supermarkets as poor ones.
-White neighborhoods contain an average of four times as many supermarkets as predominantly Black neighborhoods.
-This is not a market failure — it is the market functioning exactly as designed under decades of disinvestment, redlining, and zoning decisions.
+Wealthy districts have three times as many supermarkets as poor ones and white neighborhoods contain an average of four times as many supermarkets as predominantly Black neighborhoods.
+These conditions are designed and outcrops of redlining and zoning choices.

 New York City — A walking city